mlchethanupb/myworks/wireless/Readme.md

-# Wireless transmission in a network with multiple collison domains and defect nodes
+# Wireless transmission in a network with multiple collison domains and defect nodes with reinforcement learning

 **Advisor**: [Haitham Afifi](https://github.com/haithamafifi)